-Intensity figure = Metric numerator (Gross global combined Scope 1 and 2 emissions) Metric denominator Metric denominator: Unit total Scope 2 figure used % change from previous year Direction of change from previous year Reason for change 1999 metric tonnes CO2e full time equivalent (FTE) employee 187 Location- based 14.6 Decrease The primary reason for the decrease in the intensity factor resulted from a 10% increase in total FTEs in 2015.
-This change accounted for 62% of the decrease.
-The secondary reason for the decrease in the intensity factor was a decrease in Scope 1 and 2 emissions by 6.1%, which was due to emission reduction activities.
+Intensity figure = Metric numerator (Gross global combined Scope 1 and 2 emissions) Metric denominator Metric denominator: Unit total Scope 2 figure used % change from previous year Direction of change from previous year Reason for change 1916 metric tonnes CO2e full time equivalent (FTE) employee 188 Location- based 4.2 Decrease One reason for the decrease in the intensity factor resulted from a 0.5% increase in total FTEs in 2016.
+The primary reason for the decrease in the intensity factor was a decrease in Scope 1 and 2 emissions by 4.1%, which was due mostly to emission reduction activities.